-At TM3 Wealth, it is important that you are well-informed about what is happening in the markets.
-Here are a few of the key topics of conversation that deserve the most attention this month.
-If you have any questions or would like to continue the conversation, please reach out.
+At TM3 Wealth, it is important to us that you stay informed about the forces shaping today’s markets.
+Here’s what we believe deserves your attention this month.
+If you have any questions or would like to discuss these topics further, please reach out to your advisor.

 Sources:

-1. Bureau of Labor Statistics, https://www.bls.gov/news.release/cpi.nr0.htm
+- Bureau of Labor Statistics, https://www.bls.gov/news.release/empsit.nr0.htm

-2. Bureau of Labor Statistics, https://www.bls.gov/news.release/empsit.nr0.htm
+- Bureau of Labor Statistics, https://www.bls.gov/news.release/cpi.nr0.htm

 The material presented includes information and opinions provided by a party not related to Thrivent Advisor Network.
 It has been obtained from sources deemed reliable; but no independent verification has been made, nor is its accuracy or completeness guaranteed.
 The opinions expressed may not necessarily represent those of Thrivent Advisor Network or its affiliates.
 They are provided solely for information purposes and are not to be construed as solicitations or offers to buy or sell any products, securities, or services.
 They also do not include all fees or expenses that may be incurred by investing in specific products.
 Past performance is no guarantee of future results.
 Investments will fluctuate and when redeemed may be worth more or less than when originally invested.
 You cannot invest directly in an index.
 The opinions expressed are subject to change as subsequent conditions vary.
 Thrivent Advisor Network and its affiliates accept no liability for loss or damage of any kind arising from the use of this information.